How We Became Environmentalists

 The Story of Liforme’s Truly Eco-Friendly Yoga Mat and Our Commitment to Saving the Earth

-When Liforme founder James Armitage set out on his journey to make an exceptional yoga mat, he had an inkling that environmentalism would be a consideration, but certainly did not realise the extent to which it would become one of the major cornerstones of our company’s business.
-He initially wanted to make a high-performance mat that would stay grippy under the sweatiest conditions.
+When Liforme founder James Armitage set out on his journey to make an exceptional yoga mat, he did not realise the extent to which environmentalism would become one of the major cornerstones of our company’s business.
+He initially intended to make a high-performance mat that would stay grippy under the sweatiest conditions.
 He expected the mat’s calling card to be the distinctive alignment graphic on its surface, designed to be visually appealing as well as properly functional and flexible enough to work with all different kinds of bodies and yoga practices.

 What’s So Wrong With PVC?